|

 He’d read Torah with the Rabbis

-Dance at weddings and with old guys
+Dance at weddings with the old guys

-If he only had a brain. |
+If he only had a brain.

 |